teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_terminals.md

 ## Description

-This usecase allows a project team to add Terminal equipment into a digital service previously created.
+This use case allows a project team to add Terminal equipment into a digital service previously created.

 **Navigation Path**